Add API Drift Detection to Your CI/CD Pipeline

 Note the IDs for the monitors you want to check in CI.
 You can also get them from the Rumbliq dashboard URL when viewing a monitor: rumbliq.com/monitors/mon_abc123.

-Step 3: Trigger a Check and Poll for Results
+Step 3: Trigger a Check and Inspect the Result

 The core CI pattern is: